MarekZegare4/GroundStation/README.md

 # To do

 1. Integrate all necessary components into a PCB
 2. Finish software development
-	 - User interface
+	 - UI for built in LCD
-	 -  Changing RX settings with UI
+  	 - Web dashboard and config
 	 - On-board GPS module integration
-4. Write documentation
+3. Documentation